AdobeDocs/search-promote.ko-KR/help/sp-eol.md

   Yes.
 If the Search&Promote feature is critical to your marketing strategy, consider the many open-source frameworks that exist to power search, including [Apache Solr](https://solr.apache.org/) and [Elastic Free and Open](https://www.elastic.co/about/free-and-open).

-  Also, both [AWS](https://aws.amazon.com/cloudsearch/) and [Microsoft® Azure](https://azure.microsoft.com/en-us/services/search/) provide cloud-native search capabilities on their respective cloud platforms.
+  Also, both [AWS](https://aws.amazon.com/cloudsearch/) and [Microsoft&reg; Azure](https://azure.microsoft.com/en-us/services/search/) provide cloud-native search capabilities on their respective cloud platforms.
 You can integrate both options into Adobe Experience Manager Sites to power site search and more. -->

 ### **_자세한 내용은 누구에게 문의해야 합니까?_**